 Most of us apply problem-solving in our lives – be it at home or at the workplace.
 It can be something as simple as deciding what route to take back home from the office so that you can run a couple of errands along the way.
 In organisations too, most managers do some kind of problem solving every day; it is critical to the success of any business.

-We found it interesting that MuchSkills users listed problem solving as one of their top five soft skills because we developed this tool as a solution to a problem we noticed while working as consultants.
+We found it interesting that MuchSkills users listed problem solving skills and creative problem solving as one of their top five soft skills because we developed this tool as a solution to a problem we noticed while working as consultants.
 The problem was that people across organisations were often unaware of each other’s strengths or skill sets.
 This led to miscommunications in meetings, unbalanced work allocations among staff for projects and eventually unhappy employees and clients.

 We believe that organisations and teams that use MuchSkills will never have that problem because our skills visualization tool gives team managers and C-level executives a complete overview of the entire team’s skill sets in a single window, allowing them to pick the right people and skills for the right job as well as identify any skill gaps.
 We may be biased (heh), but we believe MuchSkills’ visualized employee skills overview beats any employee skills matrix or competency matrix hollow.